-The Forum for Trinity staff, PhD and Post-doc with disabilities provides a voice for disability equality within the University.
+The Forum for Disabled Staff and Postgraduate Students in Trinity College Dublin provides a voice for disability equality within the University.
 It offers disabled people an opportunity to meet new people, share experiences and acts to inform and enhance institutional policy.
-The forum has been established and is run by disabled staff and PhD researchers, supported by the EDI Unit.
-The forum takes a very relaxed and open approach and you do not have to disclose your disability.
-The forum has a large membership from across the University.
+The Forum has been established and is run by disabled staff and PhD researchers, supported by the EDI Unit.
+The Forum takes a very relaxed and open approach and you do not have to disclose your disability.
+The Forum has a large membership from across the University.

-Established in March 2020, the forum has already had a significant impact, resulting in the appointment of a Disability Officer from the forum membership to the Graduate Students’ Union.
-It has presented to the Equality Committee on a range of issues affecting disabled people in the college leading to agreement to form a Disability Sub-Group of the Equality Committee.
-The forum holds a range of events throughout the year decided by its membership.
+Established in March 2020, the Forum has already had a significant impact, resulting in the appointment of a Disability Officer from the Forum membership to the Graduate Students’ Union.
+It has presented to the Equality Committee on a range of issues affecting disabled people in the College leading to agreement to form a Sub-Group of the Equality Committee the Staff Disability Working Group.
+The Forum holds a range of events throughout the year decided by its membership.
 Events so far have included themes such as:

 - Barriers and enablers to engagement in the TCD community

 - Ableism and academia